YasPHP/YasPHP/README.md

 - 📚  I'm a sophomore studying Psychology, Computer Science and Mathematics at the University of Toronto
 - 🧠  Currently learning about computational neuroscience and artificial intelligence
 - 👩‍💻  Lead as the Director Of Event Operations (Computational Sciences Division) in the Women in Science and Computing Club
-- 🎯 In search of neuroscience and decision intelligence research opportunities
+- 🎯 In search of neuroscience and computer vision research opportunities
 <!-- - 🧪 Research Assistant at the Fukuda Lab for Cognitive Science -->

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/2646423/screenshots/5507196/computer.gif">